ItaiAxelrad/open-spec/docs/standards/13_Production-Drawings.md

 date: 2021-04-12
 ---

-## Product
-ion drawings represent the finished document as it will be displayed for the contractor or developer within the set.
-All drawings that are to be issued for publication should be annotated live in model space of the sheet drawing.
-DO NOT ANNOTATE IN PAPER SPACE.
+Production drawings represent the finished document as it will be displayed for the contractor or developer within the set.
+All drawings that are to be issued for publication should be annotated live in model space of the sheet drawing. **DO NOT ANNOTATE IN PAPER SPACE**.

 ## Naming Convention